GemCarbo is named after the chemotherapy drugs used in the course of the treatment. They are:

 Feeling tired is a common side effect.
 It is often worse towards the end of treatment and for some weeks after it has finished.
 Try to pace yourself and plan your day so you have time to rest.
 Gentle exercise, like short walks, can give you more energy.
 If you feel sleepy, do not drive or operate machinery.

 This treatment may affect your skin.
 Your doctor or nurse can tell you what to expect.
 If your skin feels dry, try using an unperfumed moisturising cream every day.
 This treatment can cause a rash, which may be itchy.

 Always tell your doctor or nurse about any skin changes.
 They can give you advice and may give you creams or medicines to help.
 Any changes to your skin are usually temporary and improve when treatment finishes.

-Sometimes, fluid can build up in your legs and ankles which can cause swelling.
-This is known as oedema.
+GemCarbo may cause fluid to build up in your legs and arms.
+This can cause swelling (oedema).
 Tell your doctor or nurse if fluid builds up.
-If your ankles and legs swell, it can help to put your legs up on a foot stool or cushion.
+If your ankles or legs swell, it can help to put your legs up on a foot stool or cushion.
 The swelling usually gets better after your treatment ends.